Overview

 Rollup summary fields perform simple calculations - adding or counting typically - across many records related to the record where the field itself is found.
 The AUM field on Client records is a rollup summary that calculates the total value of all Assets where:

-The AUM field is displayed on the Client record page directly - both in the Basics section and as a Key Field - and record tables, reports, dashboards and other product areas.
-If the numbers you're seeing don't look accurate, check to see if your Asset records are aligned with the above criteria.
+The AUM field is displayed on the Client record page directly - both in the Basics section and as a Key Field - and in record tables, reports, dashboards, and other product areas.
+If the numbers you're seeing don't look accurate, check whether your Asset records align with the above criteria.

 Comments